EtienneLamoureux/reverse-flhook/README.md

 #### Eclipse
 1. Read the license
 2. Clone the repository
-3. Adjust the value of `src/main/resources/application.yml` to your local setup
+3. Adjust the values in `src/main/resources/application.yml` to your local setup
 4. In a Git bash, run `./gradle.bat clean build --refresh-dependencies`
 5. In Eclipse, click File > Import... > Existing gradle project
 6. In Eclipse, right-click the project > Run as > JUnit Test